run-x/opta-docs/content/en/Features/terraform.md

 ---
-title: "Generate Terraform"
+title: "Terraform Generator"
-linkTitle: "Generate Terraform"
+linkTitle: "Terraform Generator"
 date: 2022-01-16
 draft: false
 description: Guide on how to generate the terraform files